-Corporate bodies (i.e. companies, partnerships, organisations, etc) can also be directors of other companies, so long as the companies they are appointed to have at least one human director.
+Corporate bodies (i.e., companies, partnerships, organisations, etc) can also be directors of other companies, as long as the companies they are appointed to have at least one human director.
 Companies with corporate directors and no human directors are in ‘default’ and liable to be struck off by Companies House.

 Please be aware, however, that a ban on corporate directors is expected to be implemented in the near future.
 Companies with corporate directors should monitor the status of this ban going forward.

 An undischarged bankrupt (someone who is under the financial restrictions of the bankruptcy process) cannot be a company director, unless they have permission from the courts.
 Once the bankruptcy has been discharged by the courts, which usually occurs after one year, the individual may be appointed as a company director.